-Using my homemade bread flour blend, you can make these super-soft and tasty gluten-free flour tortillas to go with so many fillings.
+You will be rewarded with super-soft and tasty gluten-free flour tortillas to go with so many fillings.
 They can be eaten warm or cold.

-How to eat flour tortillas:
+How to eat gluten-free flour tortillas

 The tortilla stays soft and palatable even after a few hours in the refrigerator, providing they are covered well.